-The future for AI-powered fitness apps, services, platforms, wearable devices, and dedicated hardware is exciting.
+The future for AI-powered fitness apps, platforms, wearable devices, dedicated hardware, and fitness development services is exciting.
 With forced isolation for many, it is set to explode over the next few years.
 Consumers, investors, trainers, and startups in this field are all set to win, especially as the global pandemic continues.